“Chemical Reactions Accelerated

 No article, algorithm, or wearable can perfectly prescribe your optimal dose.
 Genetics dictate your baseline mitochondrial efficiency, your fiber-type distribution, and your recovery velocity.
 Two people can follow the identical program and see divergent results—not because one “worked harder,” but because their cellular starting lines differed.

 The most powerful metric isn’t a Strava segment or a scale weight; it’s autoregulation.
-Now, learning to distinguish “this is hard but productive” from “this is breaking me” is the ultimate skill.
+Learning to distinguish “this is hard but productive” from “this is breaking me” is the ultimate skill.
 It turns you from a follower of protocols into the CEO of your own physiology.

 The Bottom Line

 You are not a machine that burns fuel; you are a dynamic, self-repairing ecosystem that becomes* what you repeatedly ask it to be.
 Every workout is a vote for a faster, more resilient, more capable version of your biochemistry.
-Here's the thing — cast those votes wisely, recover ruthlessly, and trust the process.
+Because of that, cast those votes wisely, recover ruthlessly, and trust the process.
 The factory is open for business—what you produce is up to you.